SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/TGD INDEX.md

 The Dam generates electricity, and power from the water.
 The electricity made can make money for the US.
 It's profit is directly responsible for the town of [[Las Vegas]], and around **1930**, 5,000 people live in [[Las Vegas]].
 The city is seen as a relaxing, fun and games (Drinking and Gambling) haven for men.
 Wives of men say that they deserve the haven for the hard work they have done on the [[The Hoover Dam|Hoover Dam]].

 In **present day**, over 37 million people come each year to party.
-### What entertainment event lifted Americas spirit during these troubling times?
-What was the name of Americas hero in this event?
+### What entertainment event lifted America's spirit during these troubling times?
+What was the name of America's hero in this event?
 The Heavy Weight Championship, where American hero, [[Joe Louis]], was put up against what was seen as America's opponent - German fighter, [[Max Schmelling]].
-### After all that has happened what coming world controversy was responsible for giving America the final push out of the great Depression?
+### After all that has happened, what coming world controversy was responsible for giving America the final push out of the great Depression?
 [[Joe Louis]] loses the fight to [[Max Schmelling]].
 This was inspiration for Germany, and was a publicity dream for the Nazis. [[Adolf Hitler]] says 'their mistake was freeing their slaves'.
 A rematch is arranged.
 In Germany, Nazis expand their power. [[Joe Louis]] had a lot of Weight on his Shoulders.
 For the first time in America's history, it was symbolically represented by a black man.

 75 thousand people watch the fight live, 7 million people tune in via radio, 100 million people tune in via tv.
 The fight is a battle of ideologies, it was representing a lot more. [[Max Schmelling]] represented everything America disliked.